 Hyperacusis Device Holds Promise

-A novel hyperacusis hybrid device, developed by Dr. Craig Formby of the University of Alabama and Dr. David Eddins of the University of South Florida, is in the final phase of testing for an upcoming clinical trial.
+The clinical trial has now started for a novel hyperacusis hybrid device which was developed by Dr. Craig Formby and Dr. David Eddins of the University of South Florida (see details below to participate in the clinical trial).

 Dr. Formby presented at our Roadmap to a Cure event in Feb.
 2015 during the Association of Research for Otolaryngology’s Mid-winter meeting.
 At the hyperacusis event, Dr. Formby heard stories of the very challenging lives faced by many with severe hyperacusis.
 He realized that the current treatment approaches do little to help those people determine how to manage everyday noise that can suddenly spike to over 100dB.
 He heard patient stories of significant setbacks caused by these sudden loud noises.
 He realized that a better sound limiting and treatment combination device could help these patients with severe noise-induced pain.